Bangladeshi coronavirus sufferers shun hospitals - EasternEye

 A woman who was among eight members of her family to contract the virus said all of them had stayed home.

-Even when her mother’s breathing fell to “danger levels”, the family did not send her to a hospital and instead rented oxygen cylinders, the woman said, speaking on condition of anonymity due to the nature of her job.
+Even when her mother’s breathing fell to “danger levels”, the family did not send her to a hospital and instead rented oxygen cylinders, the woman told AFP, speaking on condition of anonymity due to the nature of her job.

 “We heard the doctors and nurses don’t come near patients for fear of being infected,” she said.